GaetanoPiazzolla/gaetanopiazzolla.github.io/_posts/2025-01-05-external-service-down.md

 ## 3. Health Checks

-Checking the status of the external API connection when the application starts and at regular intervals, can help us great time in improving resiliency.
+Checking the status of the external API connection when the application starts and at regular intervals can help us great time in improving resiliency.
 We'll be notified as soon as the external connection is not responding.
-With spring-boot actuator library, it's possible to define custom actuators:
+With the Spring Boot actuator library, it's possible to define custom actuators:

 ```java
 @Component